 Lloyds Banking Group was named Top Financial Employer and seventh overall in the 2019 Stonewall Top 100 employers list, which celebrates the pioneering efforts of leading organisations to create inclusive workplaces.

 The achievement is the culmination of a journey that has seen the Group placed in the top 10 for the last five years, and first in 2017, recognising the progress made and our continued commitment to LGBT+ inclusion.

-Many of our LGBT+ role models have been recognised externally in power lists and two of our colleagues were named in the 2018 FT OUTstanding lists
+Many of our LGBT+ role models have been recognised externally in power lists and one of our colleagues was named in the 2019 OUTstanding list.

 We have continued to run our LGBT+ leadership programme throughout 2018.
 Over 500 colleagues have completed the programme so far, with some describing the experience as life changing.

 We are committed to providing a safe and supportive working environment for all colleagues and the way in which they wish to express their gender identity.
 We have a specialist support team who have received specific training and are experts in the field of transgender and transitioning at work.
 In 2016, we were the first UK-owned company to extend our Private Medical Benefit to include gender dysphoria.